Afikcan/CC-Fradu-Detection/README.md

 ## Introduction

-Fraud is a significant issue in many industries, especially in financial services.
-In this project, we focus on detecting fraudulent credit card transactions using a dataset from Kaggle.
-The primary goal is to build a predictive model that can classify transactions as either fraudulent or legitimate, using features like transaction amount, time, and anonymized variables.
+This project aims to detect fraudulent credit card transactions using machine learning techniques.
+The dataset used for this analysis contains anonymized features from real-world credit card transactions, including both legitimate and fraudulent transactions.
+The goal is to build a model that can accurately classify transactions as fraudulent or not.

 ## Dataset